peterkwkwan/Programming_Theory/network.md

 ## What are HTTP methods?
 List all HTTP methods that you know, and explain them.

-- GET
+GET

 - read / retrieve resource

-- POST
+POST

 - add / create

-- PUT
+PUT

 - updates the entire resource
 - can create a new resource if it does not exist
 - need to send all the resource attributes
 - e.g. if updating an object, need to send all properties

-- PATCH
+PATCH

 - only partial update
 - only required to send the data you want to update
 - e.g. if updating an object, only send the property you want to update

-- DELETE
+DELETE
-- OPTIONS

 ## What is RESTful api?

-- Representational State Transfer
+Representational State Transfer

 - A set of architectural constraints when building APIs

-- STATELESS
+STATELESS

 - a client request should contain all the information necessary to respond to the request
 - no client information is stored between requests
 - each request is separate and unconnected
 - i.e. should be possible to make 2 or more http requests in any order and same response should be received

-- LAYERED
+LAYERED

 - the client does not need to know whether its communicating with the server, proxy or intermediary

-- HTTP
+HTTP

 - requests managed through HTTP

-- CACHE
+CACHE

 - data should be cache-able to streamline client/server interaction

 ## What is domain pre-fetching and how does it help with performance?